-GN 02402.035 Documenting Financial Institution Information
+GN 02402.035 Documenting Financial Institution (FI) Information

-1. Information To Gather
+1. Information to obtain

-Get the following information to start or change direct deposit payments:
+Obtain the following information to start or change direct deposit payments:

 The FI routing transit number (RTN), and

 The depositor account number (DAN), including the type of account (checking or savings).

 2. How to obtain FI information

 Follow these procedures to obtain FI information: